VasilyF/rocks/docs/apache-configuration.md

 **module:** core

-### IncludeOptional {some/path/to/mod_lib.so}
+### IncludeOptional {some/path/to/config}

-Includes modules exposed through shared libraries if they exist.
+Includes configurations in other files (not currently used - configurations combined into one file).

 **module:** core